-After posting the free knitting pattern for the MaryMary Shawl, it occurred to me that, while it is a fairly easy shawl to make, I wanted to offer one that is easier and faster, more beginner friendly.
+After posting the free knit shawl pattern for the MaryMary Shawl, it occurred to me that, while it is a fairly easy shawl to make, I wanted to offer one that is easier and faster, more beginner friendly.

 Shawls are such a great gift to give.
 They contain love in every stitch while providing a stylish warmth the recipient can wrap themselves in year after year.